 Fortunately, the school has many separate playgrounds and other outdoor areas, but it took a lot of planning and maneuvering to ensure that all remained safe.
-Parents could not volunteer or visit beyond drop-off and pick-up, so communications director Cassandre Durocher was busy sharing photographs and news with families about what we were doing.
+Parents could not volunteer or visit beyond drop-off and pick-up, so Cassandre Durocher, Director of Communications at Country Day School was busy sharing photographs and news with families about what we were doing.

 Students and teachers rose to the challenge.
 We really looked at our outside areas with a new lens.
 We taped paper to tree trunks to become easels.
 Rocks held down smaller pieces of paper that might have blown away in the wind.